-If criteria for both aplastic anaemia and PNH is fulfilled, select Aplastic anaemia as the diagnosis and enter details on PNH later on in the diagnosis form when asked (see section 5).
+If criteria for both aplastic anaemia and PNH is fulfilled, select Aplastic anaemia as the diagnosis and enter details on PNH later on in the diagnosis form when asked (see Bone marrow assessments).

 Pure white cell aplasia (non-congenital PWCA) is an isolated impairment of the white cell lineages.
 It may be associated with thymoma and/or hypogammaglobulinemia.